EC-IoU: Orienting Safety for Object Detectors via Ego-Centric Intersection-over-Union: Introduction

 Our key contribution, thus, is the proposal of a refined measure, Ego-Centric IoU (EC-IoU), taking into account the ego's position when assessing a prediction against its ground truth.
 By doing so, the potential safety (or danger) of the ego and the object can be better reflected.
 To illustrate, given two predictions in the vicinity of ground truth, the one that covers a portion of the ground truth closer to the ego agent should be assessed as better.
 Fig.~\ref{fig:concept} depicts the concept.
 Technically, we start with a weighting function that assigns different levels of importance to different points in a ground truth; the closer to the ego, the more important.
 The weighting function is then incorporated into the formulation of IoU, resulting in the proposed EC-IoU.
 As finding the areas in IoU involves Green's Theorem and the weighted version of which becomes hard to solve, we further present an approximation scheme for computing EC-IoU via the Mean Value Theorem.
 We validate the approximation against the original curve computed by Monte Carlo integration and show it has the same time complexity as IoU.

-The newly proposed EC-IoU measure can be used easily in common object detector evaluation pipelines.
-We incorporate it into two types of protocols, represented by the nuScenes~\cite{caesar2020nuscenes} and KITTI~\cite{geiger2012are} benchmarks.
+EC-IoU can be used easily in common object detector evaluation pipelines.
+We incorporate it into two types of protocols, represented by the nuScenes~\cite{caesar2020nuscenes} and KITTI~\cite{geiger2012are} benchmarks\footnote{The utilization of the nuScenes and KITTI datasets in this paper is for knowledge dissemination and scientific publication and is not for commercial use.}.
 Our evaluation of several state-of-the-art models hosted on the MMDetection3D platform~\cite{mmdet3d2020} reveals that while achieving good accuracy (e.g., in terms of IoU), some of them may exhibit safety concerns.
 Furthermore, we utilize EC-IoU to train and fine-tune a model for more explicit safety awareness.
 While doing so, the optimization results show that our model also achieves higher mean Average Precision (mAP), the most widely used accuracy-based performance indicator, compared to an IoU-based-variant.
 Altogether, our work puts forth a novel instantiation of concretizing safety principles in the development of learning-based object detectors.